Dolly Merritt

 Our daughter was in town to celebrate my birthday, and when we entered the restaurant, only one couple was in sight.
 A day or two later the closing of businesses, schools, and sporting events began.
 After that, no more church services; no more birthday, anniversary or graduation parties; no more hugging our grandchildren; no more dinners out and Panera lunches; and no more of what once was.

 Even though we had been on the Asbury Solomons waiting list for about a year, we never really expected our desired cottage to become available any time soon.
 Yet in July 2020, there it was, waiting on us.
-Paul and I hesitated, thinking about the problems of moving during the pandemic, especially opening our home to potential buyers who could be harboring the virus.
-We also thought that new friendships at Asbury Solomons would be harder to form when all of their in-person programs and events, and dining, were on hold.
+Paul and I hesitated, thinking about the problems of moving during the pandemic.
+We were especially hesitant about opening our home to potential buyers who could be harboring the virus.
+We also thought new friendships at Asbury Solomons would be harder to form when their in-person options were on hold.

 Yet the very reasons that put us on the waiting list still existed.
 We would be closer to our children — and enjoying a beautiful community on the Patuxent River.

 So, we bit the bullet, said “yes” to the move, and proceeded with the mania of moving.
-The word “downsizing” took on a new meaning as we purged old clothes, pots and pans, linens, dishes and family photos (the hardest thing to do).
-A young grocery clerk became my hero by putting aside as many apple and banana boxes as our car could handle.
-Ultimately, I counted some 82 corrugated cartons packed with our discards, which we hauled to Goodwill – where we joined the throngs of people also cleaning out their houses.
+The word “downsizing” took on a new meaning as we purged clothes, linens and photos (the hardest thing to do).
+A young grocery clerk became my hero by putting aside as many apple and banana boxes as possible.
+I counted some 82 cartons packed with our discards, which we hauled to Goodwill.
+There we joined the throngs of people also cleaning out their houses.

-Two months later, we were in our new home, trying to decide where to put what and, surprisingly, being glad we had gotten rid of most of our treasured “collectibles.”
-After six months of living here, our cottage is looking more like a home with a few more things hung on the wall.
+Two months later, we were in our new home, trying to decide where to put what.
+Surprisingly, being glad we had gotten rid of most of our treasured “collectibles.”
+After six months here, our cottage is looking more like a home with a few more things on the wall.
 (My husband winces every time I have a hammer in my hand.)

 COVID may have affected our participation in several activities in our community, but it hasn’t kept us from meeting so many friendly people.
 We were instantly welcomed by neighbors who knocked on our door bearing muffins and other treats.
 During the fall we were invited to outdoor gatherings.
 Recently, we exchanged social visits, safely, with another couple we had met.
 My husband has been playing pool twice a week in the reopened billiards room, and has played in a golf tournament with our daughter and a neighbor.